lmfit/uncertainties/doc/user_guide.rst

 User guide
 ==========

-Simple mathematical operations involving numbers with uncertainties only require a simple import:
+Basic mathematical operations involving numbers with uncertainties only require a simple import:

   >>> from uncertainties import ufloat